howonlee/mertonon/docs/v0_13_roadmap.md

 - [x] Formspring account
 - [x] Formspring rtfm
-- [ ] Estimation essay read-aloud 1 / 2
+- [x] Estimation essay read-aloud 1 / 2
 - [ ] Dobbs end user screenshot
 - [ ] Dobbs weight screenshot
 - [ ] Layer reallocation screenshot
 - [ ] Weight selection screenshot
 - [ ] Hobbs entry screenshot
 - [ ] Hobbs weight screenshot
+- [ ] Adjust those bits in essay to actually say the state in our instance
 - [ ] Estimation essay read-aloud 2 / 2
-- [ ] Estimation essay final draft
+- [ ] One last lookthrough, cop it as final draft
 - [ ] Ask Wayne about estimation essay

-- [ ] Install some markdown -> html thing for pagegen
+- [ ] Install some markdown -> html thing for pagegen in bb
 - [ ] Switch the website front page to something markdown generated
 - [ ] Think about uploading the site via our local box, too, instead of aws endpoint
 - [ ] Formspring form page in html